Cassandra Lee (politician): Political career

 Lee began volunteering with the PAP in 2009 at the party's Yuhua branch.
 In that capacity, she led schemes to support young parents in their balance of work and caregiving, as well as improve barrier-free access for the elderly.

 In the lead-up to the 2025 general election, Lee and David Hoe joined Jurong–Clementi Town Council as volunteers, signalling that they would likely be fielded in Jurong East–Bukit Batok GRC, which had been created to replace the defunct Jurong GRC.
 However, she was instead fielded in West Coast–Jurong West GRC, having been absent from the PAP team for Jurong East–Bukit Batok GRC when it was officially introduced.

 Lee became an MP for West Coast–Jurong West GRC after the PAP team defeated the Progress Singapore Party (PSP) with 59.99% of the vote.

-Maiden parliamentary speech

 Lee faced criticism following her maiden parliamentary speech on 24 September 2025, in which she stated that it was the "best time to start and raise a family" in Singapore.
 Her remarks were widely regarded as out of touch.